Kong/docs.konghq.com/app/install/vagrant.md

   Installation: /install
 ---

-Vagrant is used to create an isolated environment for Kong including Postgres, Cassandra and Redis.
+Vagrant can be used to create an isolated environment for Kong and its dependencies.

-You can use the vagrant box either as an all-in-one Kong installation for testing purposes, or you can link it up with source code and start developing on Kong or on custom plugins.
+You can use the Vagrant box either as an all-in-one Kong installation for testing purposes, or you can link it up with source code and start developing on Kong or on custom plugins.